WebAssembly/spec/proposals/simd/SIMD.md

 * `i64x2.load32x2_s(memarg) -> v128`: load two 32-bit integers and sign extend each one to a 64-bit lane
 * `i64x2.load32x2_u(memarg) -> v128`: load two 32-bit integers and zero extend each one to a 64-bit lane

 Fetch consecutive integers up to 32-bit wide and produce a vector with lanes up to 64 bits.
+The natural alignment is 8 bytes.

 ```python
 def S.load_extend(ext, memarg):